Dieter F. Wendel, Ron Kalla, et al.

 A BiCMOS technology has been developed that integrates a high-performance self-aligned double-polysilicon bipolar device into an advanced 0.25-μm CMOS process.
 The process sequence has been tailored to allow maximum flexibility in the bipolar device design without perturbation of the CMOS device parameters.
 Thus n-p-n cutoff frequencies as high as 60 GHz were achieved while maintaining a CMOS ring oscillator delay per stage of about 54 ps at 2.5-V supply, comparable to the performance in the CMOS-only technology.
 BiCMOS and BiNMOS circuits were also fabricated.
 BiNMOS circuits exhibited ≈ 45% delay improvement compared to CMOS-only circuits under high load conditions at 2.5 V. © 1992 IEEE

-Bijan Davari, Robert H. Dennard, et al.
+G. Shahidi, Bijan Davari, et al.

 IEEE Electron Device Letters